Australian feminist art timeline

 Australian feminist art timeline lists exhibitions, artists, artworks and milestones that have contributed to discussion and development of feminist art in Australia.
 The timeline focuses on the impact of feminism on Australian contemporary art.
-It was initiated by Daine Singer for The View From Here: 19 Perspectives on Feminism, an exhibition and publishing project held at West Space as part of the 2010 Next Wave Festival.
+It was initiated by Daine Singer for The View From Here: 19 Perspectives on Feminism, an exhibition and publishing project held at West Space as part of the 2010 Next Wave Festival in Melbourne.

 1960s

 1967 Exhibition: Vivienne Binns, Watters Gallery, Sydney.
 The exhibition of paintings and sculptures showing symbolic representations of genitalia was considered outrageous at the time.

 1967 Artwork: Vivienne Binns, Vag dens, synthetic polymer paint and enamel on composition board.
 Collection of the National Gallery of Australia, Canberra.